-6. Dynamic Dispatchable Schedules/Real-Time Dynamic Schedules.
+5. Dynamic Dispatchable Schedules/Real-Time Dynamic Schedules.

-These two alternative "Further Action Needed Initiatives" are currently under evaluation by the RTOs as potential joint and common market initiatives.
-These initiatives were identified by the Midwest ISO's Independent Market Monitor in his State of the Market Report which was presented to the Midwest ISO Advisory Committee of the Midwest ISO Board of Directors.
+This "Further Action Needed Initiative," as identified in the June 28, 2006 Report, is currently under evaluation by the RTOs as a potential joint and common market initiative.
+Within this initiative, there are two alternatives.
+These alternatives were identified by the Midwest ISO's Independent Market Monitor in the 2005 State of the Market Report, which was presented to the Midwest ISO Advisory Committee of the Midwest ISO Board of Directors.

 In Attachment 3 to the JOA, "Interregional Coordination Process ("ICP") provides a description of the market-to-market coordination process that was implemented concurrently with the implementation of side-by-side LMP-based energy markets in the PJM and the Midwest ISO regions.
-15 As more fully described in the ICP, 16 the Midwest ISO and PJM price the value of imports and exports at each others' borders through the use of proxy prices.
+As more fully described in the ICP, the Midwest ISO and PJM price the value of imports and exports at each other's borders through the use of proxy prices.
 These proxy prices are utilized to represent the movement of generators in the RTO in response to imports or exports and value them based upon an average of a selection of generators.
-This price is then used to calculate the value of purchases and sales Market Participants transact at the border.
+This price is then used to calculate the value of purchases and sales market participants transact at the border.
 During the initial year of operation of the Midwest ISO Energy Market, there has been improving convergence on the prices at the Midwest ISO and PJM proxy busses.
-There is, however, still some volatility and the RTOs have identified this area as a potential improvement in the joint and common market.
+There is, however, still some volatility, and the RTOs have identified this area as a potential improvement in the joint and common market.